Last modified:

 Track your cashflow

-To track your cashflow in mc Assetpilot do the following:
+To track your cashflow in mc Assetpilot, do the following:

 Then you must import your cashflow transactions…